naznin19/naznin19/README.md

 - 👋 Hi, I’m @naznin19
 - 👀 I’m interested in learning new technologies and building projects using them.
-- 🌱 I’m currently learning Django and really looking forward to being good at it.
+- 🌱 I’m currently learning Selenium for automation and really looking forward to being good at it.
 - 💞️ I’m looking to collaborate on a team where I have lots of scopes to learn and execute them.
 - 📫 You can reach me on linkedIn.
 My linkedIn profile link is : https://www.linkedin.com/in/sabiha-naznin-092/